LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 Now you can actually compile the Python interface.

-### RELEASE compilation and installation
+### Release compilation and installation

-	$ cd python-interface
-	$ make BUILD=release ENVIR=dist -j4
-	$ make BUILD=release ENVIR=dist install
+	$ ./compile.sh --build=release --envir=distribution
+	$ ./compile.sh --build=release --envir=distribution --install

-### DEBUG compilation and installation
+### Debug compilation and installation

-	$ cd python-interface
-	$ make BUILD=debug ENVIR=dist -j4
-	$ make BUILD=debug ENVIR=dist install
+	$ ./compile.sh --build=debug --envir=distribution
+	$ ./compile.sh --build=debug --envir=distribution --install

-## Using the Python interface
+## Using the Python interface in Anaconda

-It only remains one final step.
-This step depends on the minor version of Python you have.
-You need to help Python find LAL's `.dll` files
+It remains one final step.
+This step is about moving the `.dll` to the appropriate directory within Anaconda, in particular within the directories

-	liblal.dll liblaldebug.dll

-Locate the destination directory of these files that you chose when installing LAL.
-Now add to the `PYTHONPATH` environment variable the directory to which the interface has been installed.
-This is the directory given to the variable `LAL_PY_DEST` in the Makefile (as explained above).
-This way, the python interpreter can find the `.py` files generated.
-This is sufficient for minor versions `6` and `7`.
-For minor version `8` copy the `.dll` files into your Python installation directory.
-For example,

-	C:/Users/%USERNAME%/AppData/Python/Python3.8/

-Note: this workaround does not look too good, but importing LAL does not work without this step.
+	(1) C:/Users/%Username/anaconda3/Lib/site-packages/lal
+	(2) C:/Users/%Username/anaconda3/Lib/site-packages/laldebug

+First, copy into directories (1) and (2) the file

+	C:/msys64/mingw64/bin/libstdc++-6.dll

+### For release builds

+Copy to (1) the `liblal.dll` file generated during the [release compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).

+### For debug builds

+Copy to (1) the `liblaldebug.dll` file generated during the [debug compilation of the sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md).